 Do this by going on your local Craigslist market, clicking on the "housing" section and put keywords such as fix, fixer, fix up, fix and flip, handyman, bank owned, desperate, motivated, code violations, must sell, cash only, retired, owner will carry, foreclosure, or divorce, among others.
 Once you insert these keywords, you can begin conversations with sellers and create your own list.

 A data provider can also go a long way

 There are real estate data services that can also help you find a motivated seller leads list.
-You can find some great companies that offer you clean and straightforward lists, but the quality of these lists is often linked directly with the price of their services.
+You can find some great companies that offer you clean and straightforward lists, but the quality of these lists is often linked directly to the price of their services.

-DataTree is on the affordable side, although it’s worth noting that all the information they compile is of public record.
+DataTree is on the affordable side, although it’s worth noting that all the information it compile is of public record.
 However, you can save a lot of time by choosing one of these companies to help you compile your list.
 Beware that some counties may not have the most recent or accurate records.

 At the end of the day, finding the right motivated seller leads list is a matter of conducting research through various sources until you have addresses and property owner names for your next step—the marketing side of things.

 Step 2: Developing the list